FDA advisers vote to include an Omicron-specific component for a coronavirus booster in the US - KTVZ

 The longer that Omicron is the dominant variant circulating in the world, the odds are that whatever comes after it will come from Omicron.

-“At least that’s a realistic possibility,” Jerry Weir, the director of the division of viral products for the office of vaccines research and review at the FDA told the committee.
+“At least that’s a realistic possibility,” Jerry Weir, director of the Division of Viral Products in FDA’s vaccine research office, told the committee.

 Future Covid-19 vaccine strategy

-Going forward, as the committee determines how it should create a process for the future if people will need regular Covid-19 boosters, committee members agreed that there needed to be better central coordination on studies and on what the plans should be going forward.
+Going forward, as the committee determines how to create a process for the future if people will need regular Covid-19 boosters, members agreed that there needed to be better central coordination on studies and on what the plans should be going forward.

 “Without such a plan, we’re going to be playing Whack a Mole as this virus evolves, because it’s going to continue to evolve,” said committee member Dr. Bruce Gellin, chief of global public health strategy with the Rockefeller Foundation.